FriendsOfSymfony/FOSRestBundle/Resources/doc/2-the-view-layer.rst

 As we have seen in the section before, the FOSRestBundle relies on the form component (http://symfony.com/doc/current/components/form/introduction.html) to handle submission of view data.
-In fact, the fom builder (http://symfony.com/doc/current/book/forms.html#building-the-form) basically defines the structure of the expected view data which shall be used for further processing - which most of the time relates to a PUT or POST request.
+In fact, the form builder (http://symfony.com/doc/current/book/forms.html#building-the-form) basically defines the structure of the expected view data which shall be used for further processing - which most of the time relates to a PUT or POST request.
 This